-- Contamination from historical activities associated with the development and operation of the quarry pit, including the servicing and maintenance of machinery and equipment, collection and disposal of waste oils, spills and poor handling of waste products which may contribute to soil contamination. - Contamination from historical poor waste disposal practices, including on site disposal of inert waste including tyres, empty metal drums, scrap metal and concrete.
+- Contamination from historical activities associated with the development and operation of the quarry pit, including the servicing and maintenance of machinery and equipment, collection and disposal of waste oils, spills and poor handling of waste products which may contribute to soil contamination. - Contamination from poor waste disposal practices, including on site disposal of inert waste, i.e., lid of plastic drum and scrap metal.